tr0ublee/TCP-UDP-Socket-Programming/README.md

 ```

 >> **IMPORTANT**:
 To close the server side UDP socket, I defined a timeout variable (SERVER_TIMEOUT = 13) in the server code.
 This means, if no data is received in 13 seconds, server UDP function returns as it thinks the client has terminated.
-This also means that the UDP time prints will be done after 13 seconds.
+This also means that the all the time prints will be done after at max 13 seconds.
 For those reasons, setting a delay value more than 13 may cause issues in my code. **Hence, the last parameter of simulator must be less than 3.** The server timeout value can be changed by changing the referred variable.
 Also, server may terminate in less than 13 seconds as explained in section 'Which Problems Did I Face?'

 # 2- What Have I Done?